pism/pism/doc/sphinx/init-boot.rst

 #.
 Coordinate variables have to be strictly-increasing.
 #.
 Three-dimensional variables will be ignored in bootstrapping.
 #.
 The ``standard_name`` attribute is used, when available, to identify a variable, so variable names need not match corresponding variables in a PISM output file.
 See the `PISM Source Code browser <pism-code-browser_>` for a list of CF standard names used in PISM.
 Specifically, the bed elevation (topography) is read by ``standard_name`` = ``bedrock_altitude`` and the ice thickness by ``standard_name`` = ``land_ice_thickness``.
 #.
 Any two-dimensional variable except bed topography and ice thickness may be missing.
 For missing variables some heuristic will be applied.
-See table :ref:`tab-modelhierarchy` for a sketch of the data necessary for bootstrapping; see ``src/base/iMbootstrap.cc`` for all further details.
+See table :numref:`tab-modelhierarchy` for a sketch of the data necessary for bootstrapping; see ``src/base/iMbootstrap.cc`` for all further details.
 #.
 Surface elevation is ignored if present.
 Users with surface elevation and bed elevation data should compute the ice thickness variable, put it in the bootstrapping file, and set its ``standard_name`` to ``land_ice_thickness``.

 .. [#] PISM uses a library called UDUNITS-2 to convert data present in an input file to MKS.
 This means that having ice thickness in feet or temperature in Fahrenheit *is* allowed.

-..
-   Local Variables:
-   eval: (visual-line-mode nil)
-   fill-column: 1000
-   End: